Shilpa206/ITM_361_Lab_1/README.md

 # ITM_361_Lab_1
 Creating a Repository
 Hi, My name is Shilpa.
-This is my first Repo.
+This is my first Repor.
+Edited